 - European Union Transparency register: https://ec.europa.eu/info/about-european-commission/service-standards-and-principles/transparency/transparency-register_en

-- Register of interest groups of the National Commission on Markets and Competition (CNMC): voluntary and in force since March 2016.
-This is the first register created by a central public body in Spain.
+- Register of interest groups of the National Commission for Markets and Competition (CNMC):voluntary and in force since March, This is the first register created by a central public body in Spain.

 - Existing registers in several Autonomous Communities such as Catalonia, Madrid and Castilla-La Mancha.

-Taking as an example the already existing regulations, and in the definitive search of the efficiency of the professional lobbying activity, at APRI we have written a Proposal of Regulation to approach a directive in the sector whose main objectives are:
+Taking as an example the already existing regulations, and considering the definitive search for the efficiency of the professional lobbying activity, APRI has drafted a Proposal for Regulation which addresses regulations in the sector whose main objectives are:

-- Guaranteeing transparency in political and legislative decision-making
+- Guarantee transparency in political and legislative decision-making

-- Strengthening the legal certainty of standards and their development processes
+- Reinforce the legal certainty of norms and their development processes

-- Strengthening the legitimacy of institutional representatives in their executive or legislative work
+- Reinforcethe legitimacy of institutional representativesin their executive or legislative work

-- Enhancing citizen participation in the country’s political life
+- Facilitate citizen participation in the political life of the country

 In our Proposal for Regulation, we have stated our position on what should shape the final regulation of interest groups and lobbyists.
-In the beforementioned, we consider that the following essential points should appear:
+In the aforementioned proposal, we consider that the following essential points should appear:

-- Definition of interest group: according to the European institutions, it identifies by its activity anyone who tries to influence the process of adopting a public decision.
+- Definition of interest group: according to the European institutions, it identifies this activity as anyone who tries to influence the process of adopting a public decision.

-- Definition of public official: any member of the administration or public institution that receives proposals to influence the approval of public regulations.
+- Definition of public official: any member of an administration or public institution that receives proposals to influence the approval of public regulations.

 - Creation of a common and obligatory register: it must be attached to the Transparency and Good Governance Council (CTBG) to act before administrations and institutions.